haekb/nolf1-modernizer/readme.md

 ## Additional Config Commands
 The following are new config commands:
   - `FramerateLock`           - INT - Locks the framerate if the value is 1.
 (Default is 1)
   - `ShowFramerate`           - INT - Displays the framerate if the value is 1.
 (Default is 0)
   - `OldMouseLook`            - INT - Uses the old mouse look code if the value is 1.
 (Default is 0)
   - `NoFunMenus`              - INT - Only displays the default main menu if the value is 1.
 (Default is 0)
+  - `RestrictCinematicsTo4x3` - INT - Adds black bars onto the sides of cinematics on a non 4x3 resolution, if the value is 1.
+(Default is 0)

 ## Building
 You can now compile it using Visual Studio 2017, thanks to the NOLF2's sdk including some key files.
 They're all included and ready to compile.